nus-cs2113-AY2122S1/ip/docs/README.md

 ### Saving Tasks to Hard Drive (Automatic)
 When the program starts, it looks for a data file called `DukeData.txt` and loads all the data there into the program.

+`DukeData.txt` will store 3 essential information for each task:
+- Task type.
+- Task done status.
+- Task itself (for Deadlines and Events, this will be further split into 2 parts where the first part is `TASK_DESCRIPTION` and the second part is `DEADLINE` or `EVENT_DETAILS`)

+Task entries in `DukeData.txt` that have missing information will be considered corrupted and will not be loaded.
-If there is no `DukeData.txt` file, one will be created in the same folder as `ip.jar`.
+If there is no `DukeData.txt` file, an empty one will be created in the same folder as `ip.jar`.

 After every command input by you, all the tasks in the program will be saved into `DukeData.txt` to ensure data integrity when DUKE crashes.
 If there are errors, you will be notified.
 No notification will be shown if there